 UPDATE: Instagram’s Twitter account confirmed that this was a glitch, not an effort to remove inauthentic accounts.

 Instagram users have reported losing followers overnight.
 Some accounts have lost more than others, with Ariana Grande losing nearly three million + Selena Gomez losing almost two million.
+A PR field day!
+More seriously, however, marketing campaigns that involve the use of influencers on social media, could be heavily impacted if there is a mass loss of followers.

 What’s up, Instagram?
 Is it a glitch (as some users hope) or is something happening?